hirwa-nshuti/All-Ml/Callbacks/README.md

 ```

-For more information on Callbacks and Early stopping you can visit the [Keras Callbacks API](https://keras.io/api/callbacks/)
+For more information on Callbacks you can visit the [Keras Callbacks API](https://keras.io/api/callbacks/).
+To know other available callbacks APIs